cdktf/cdktf-provider-cloudflare/docs/waitingRoom.go.md

 for the definitions of these widget types.
 Set to `off` to disable the Turnstile integration entirely.
 Setting this to anything other than `off` or `invisible` requires Advanced Waiting Room.
+Available values: "off", "invisible", "visible_non_interactive", "visible_managed".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/waiting_room#turnstile_mode WaitingRoom#turnstile_mode}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/waiting_room#turnstile_mode WaitingRoom#turnstile_mode}

 ---